Last updated on March 21, 2026

 History of Indestructible

 Our first introduction to this keyword was all the way back in 1993’s Alpha with Consecrate Land.
 Not a bad first use of indestructible, but we’ve seen better for sure.
-Guardian Beast was the next time this destruction-proof keyword was seen in Arabian Nights later that same year.
+Guardian Beast was the next time this destruction-proof keyword was seen, in Arabian Nights later that same year.

-It’s also important to note that it wasn’t considered a keyword back then, just a normal descriptor of an attribute that some permanents had, starting with Darksteel.
+It’s also important to note that it wasn’t considered a keyword back then, just a normal descriptor of an attribute that some permanents had, up until Darksteel.
 If this sounds kind of confusing to you, then you’d be right.
 Plenty of players were confused about it and R&D eventually just made indestructible an official keyword in Magic 2014.
+The next notable event in indestructible’s history would be with Kaladesh in 2016 when regeneration was replaced with “gain indestructible until end of turn”.

-First let’s talk about colors!
+I’m not going to go over every set that indestructible has ever featured in since it’s been in quite a few.
 Indestructible features on hundreds of cards, white being the main benefactor.
 Black and green have their fair chunk of indestructible baddies and, finally, blue and red boast pretty minor features.
-Little fun fact: white sometimes uses temporary indestructibility instead of protection.
+Little fun fact: White sometimes uses temporary indestructibility instead of protection.

 Is Indestructible Evergreen?